jim-meyer/trailcam-dataset/README.md

 This small dataset ("Sample Dataset") contains a random sampling of images of North American wildlife taken via trail cameras (trailcams).
 This small sampling was taken from a much larger dataset ("The Dataset") containing more than 55,000 images and their labels.
-The Sample Dataset contains at least 30 images of each of the classes in The Dataset.
+This Sample Dataset contains at least 30 images of each of the classes in The Dataset.

+Here is a summary of the number of images and labels for each class label in The Dataset.
+In many cases an image contains 2 or more labels.
+Hence, the number of labels >= the number of images for each class.

 | class                     | images | labels |
 |---------------------------|--------|--------|